Working on or near exposed energized parts.

-(a) Any vehicle or mechanical equipment capable of having parts of its structure elevated near energized overhead lines shall be operated so that a clearance of 10 ft. is maintained.
-If the voltage is higher than 50kV, the clearance shall be increased 0.4 inch for every 1kV over that voltage.
+(a) You must operate any vehicle or mechanical equipment capable of having parts of its structure elevated near energized overhead lines so that a clearance of 10 ft. is maintained.
+If the voltage is higher than 50kV, you must increase the clearance 0.4 inch for every 1kV over that voltage.
 However, under any of the following conditions, the clearance may be reduced:

 (i) If the vehicle is in transit with its structure lowered, the clearance may be reduced to 4 ft.
-If the voltage is higher than 50kV, the clearance shall be increased 0.4 inch for every 1kV over that voltage.
+If the voltage is higher than 50kV, you must increase the clearance 0.4 inch for every 1kV over that voltage.

 (ii) If insulating barriers are installed to prevent contact with the lines, and if the barriers are rated for the voltage of the line being guarded and are not a part of or an attachment to the vehicle or its raised structure, the clearance may be reduced to a distance within the designed working dimensions of the insulating barrier.

 (b) If the equipment is an aerial lift insulated for the voltage involved, and if the work is performed by a qualified person, the clearance (between the uninsulated portion of the aerial lift and the power line) may be reduced to the distance given in subsections (3) and (4) of this section.

 (c) Employees standing on the ground must not contact the vehicle or mechanical equipment or any of its attachments, unless:

 (i) The employee is using protective equipment rated for the voltage; or

 (ii) The equipment is located so that no uninsulated part of its structure (that portion of the structure that provides a conductive path to employees on the ground) can come closer to the line than permitted in this section.